 A few months back, Microsoft decided to take off all the Gadgets which were being hosted by it, in its Windows Personalization Gallery.
-The Windows Personalization Gallery hosts Themes, wallpapers and Gadgets for Windows.
-The reason mentioned on the Gadgets Gallery was:
+The Windows Personalization Gallery hosts Themes, wallpapers, and Gadgets for Windows.
+The reason mentioned in the Gadgets Gallery was:

 Because we want to focus on the exciting possibilities of the newest version of Windows, the Windows website no longer hosts the gadget gallery.

 The actual reason was different.
 It appears that there were vulnerabilities in Gadgets, that could allow Remote Code Execution which could compromise your computer.

 An attacker who successfully exploited a Gadget vulnerability could run arbitrary code in the context of the current user.
 If the current user is logged on with administrative user rights, an attacker could take complete control of the affected system.
 An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
 Users whose accounts are configured to have fewer user rights on the system could be less impacted than users who operate with administrative user rights.